ResearchObject/ro-crate/docs/1.2-DRAFT/data-entities.md

 ## Local Data Entities

-Where an RO-Crate is used to describe _files_  and _directories_ contained within the _RO-Crate root_ directory these locally referenced _Data Entities_ as described in the _RO-Crate Metadata Document_  SHOULD be present in the _RO-Crate root_.
+Where an RO-Crate is used to describe _files_  and _directories_ contained within the _RO-Crate root_ directory these locally referenced _Data Entities_ as described in the _RO-Crate Metadata Document_  SHOULD resolve to a file within the _RO-Crate Root_.

 ## Web-based Data Entities